Chapter 4 - Do Not Eat the Furniture

 Turnip poked his head from under the couch.
 "She says no. She says absolutely, definitively, unquestionably no."

-“Turnip, she does not pay your rent,” Cathy muttered.
+"Turnip does not pay my rent," Cathy muttered.

 "Neither does a Demon Prince, but one of us is significantly more likely to eat her soul," the opossum shot back.